-Discounts available to members of the Supporters, Course and Professional Registers.
+Discounts available to members of the Course Register and Professional Register.

 Whether you train just people with companion dogs who want a well-behaved, socially acceptable, dog or whether you train people who want to compete in Obedience, Working Trials, Agility or Field Trials, we have the Course for you.

 You are already instructing a class and wish to expand your knowledge and skills and to introduce new excercises to keep classes interesting.

 You are already instructing at a high level and wish to learn new exercises to keep your classes interesting

 For the instructor who specialises in one discipline but integrates other diciplines to keep classes interesting.

 The Assistant Instructor and Instructor levels are for the potential or existing Assistant Instructor and the existing Instructor who wishes to train owners of pet dogs to companion dog standard but, at the same time, keeping in mind that the owners may wish to move on to compete in Obedience, Working Trials, Agility, Field Trials, Heelwork to Music, Rally, etc. at some later date.

 The Graduate Instructor and Advance Instructor levels are for the Graduate Instructor or the Advanced Instructor who teaches not only companion dog standard work but also competition work in any of the four disciplines that we offer.
 A knowledge of the appropriate Kennel Club Rules and Regulations will be necessary at these two levels.